 Have you tried the KeepTruckin Electronic Logbook App?

-The KeepTruckin Electronic Logbook App is the highest-rated mobile elog app that simplifies hours-of-service tracking for commercial drivers.
-Over 500,000 drivers love and trust the KeepTruckin App.
+The KeepTruckin Electronic Logbook App is the highest-rated mobile elog app with over 1 million registered drivers that simplifies Hours-of-Service tracking for commercial drivers.

 Disclaimer: All content and information on this website is for informational and educational purposes only, does not constitute financial, business, or legal advice.
 Although KeepTruckin strives to provide accurate general information, the information presented here is not a substitute for any kind of professional advice, and you should not rely solely on this information.
 Always consult a professional in the area for your particular needs and circumstances prior to making any professional, legal, business and financial or tax-related decisions.

 Some of the links contained within this site will let you leave the KeepTruckin website.
 The linked sites are not under the control of KeepTruckin, nor is KeepTruckin responsible for the contents of any linked site or any link contained in a linked site.
 These links are provided to you only as a convenience, and the inclusion of any link does not imply endorsement of the site or affiliation.